Hijab row: Petition filed in Supreme Court against Karnataka HC verdict

 Prescription of school uniform is a reasonable restriction which student could not object to, the court said while pronouncing the judgment in the hijab row case.

-(With inputs from Nalini Sharma.
-More details to follow)
+(With inputs from Nalini Sharma)

+Also Read: Hijab row: Karnataka HC dismisses petitions, rules wearing Hijab not essential practice

+Also Read: Punjab National Bank reports fraud of over Rs 2,000 crore in NPA account

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today